Turbulent regimes in collisions of 3D Alfv\'en-wave packets: Numerical results

-We offer here a different point of view.
-One can actually think about the ensemble of turbulent fluctuations as dynamically aligning and mis-aligning through tearing in a patchy fashion in space and time (thus likely resulting in a complicated convoluted state when globally averaged over the ensemble).
+We offer here a different point of view, somewhat {\em complementary} to the two summarized above.
+One can actually think about the ensemble of turbulent fluctuations as dynamically aligning (via the usual, non-tearing-mediated cascade) and mis-aligning (through tearing) in a patchy fashion in space and time, rather than step-wise in $k$ space.
+This will likely result in a complicated convoluted state, when globally averaged over the ensemble (i.e., not necessarily providing a clean, global $k_\perp^{4/5}$ scaling).
 Here, we illustrate this patchy-in-time behavior by distinguishing between those periods when the AW packets are shearing one another during their interaction (``overlap'') and those periods during which the AW packets are instead far apart (``free cascade'').
 This will demonstrate that both states, a dynamically aligned cascade and a tearing-mediated mis-aligning cascade, are recursively realized in time.
 On the other hand, by performing the same time average as done for the fluctuations' spectra (which are indeed not affected by distinguishing between the above stages), we have found that $\sin\theta_\lambda$ exhibits ambiguous scalings (not shown).
 For our setup, {\em viz.}~AW-packet collisions, taking into account the patchiness in space appears to be less important (especially in the $\chi_0\sim0.1$ regime, where the largest-scale fluctuations affect much less the tearing-mediated regions).
 However, we expect that in simulations with broad-band injection, this spatial patchiness should be carefully taken into account in order to capture the correct scalings of mis-alignment in the tearing-mediated range.

 Analogously to the calculation of wavenumber anisotropy~\citep{ChoAPJL2002}, we estimate the alignment angle $\theta$ between the velocity- and magnetic-field fluctuations at $k_\perp$ using\footnote{In order to estimate $\sin\theta_{k_\perp}$ correctly, it is important to employ the averaging procedure $\langle|\delta\bb{u}_{\perp,\lambda}\btimes\delta\bb{b}_{\perp,\lambda}|\rangle/\langle|\delta\bb{u}_{\perp,\lambda}||\delta\bb{b}_{\perp,\lambda}|\rangle$ instead of a normalized version $\langle|\delta\bb{u}_{\perp,\lambda}\btimes\delta\bb{b}_{\perp,\lambda}|/(|\delta\bb{u}_{\perp,\lambda}||\delta\bb{b}_{\perp,\lambda}|)\rangle$.
 This is needed to select the ``dynamically relevant'' fluctuations; i.e., the averaging procedure should reflect the fact that, at a given scale $\lambda$, the fluctuations that contribute the most to the turbulent dynamics are those whose amplitudes are close to the rms value at that scale; see discussion in \citet{MasonPRL2006}.}